Towards Vorst's conjecture in positive characteristic: The main result

+\begin{rmk} Note that a reduced $\F_p$-algebra $A$ which satisfies $[k(x):k(x)^p]<\infty$ for all maximal points $x\in\Spec(A)$ is excellent if and only if it is Frobenius finite, as shown by Kunz and Datta--Smith~\cite[Cor.~2.6]{DaSm}. \end{rmk}

-\begin{thm} Let $A$ be an excellent $\F_p$-algebra such that $[k(x):k(x)^p]<\infty$ for all points $x\in\Spec(A)$.
-If $A$ is $K_{\pdim(A)+1}$-regular, then $A$ is regular. \end{thm} \begin{proof} First observe that we can assume without loss of generality that $A$ has finite Krull dimension.
+\begin{proof} First observe that we can assume without loss of generality that $A$ has finite Krull dimension.
 Indeed, we have to show that the finite dimensional ring $A_\p$ is a regular local ring for all prime ideals $\p\subset A$.
 But by \cite[Cor.~1.9]{Vorst} the localization $A_\p$ is $K_{\pdim(A_\p)+1}$-regular.

 We show the statement by induction on the finite Krull dimension $d$ of $A$.
 For $d=0$ the noetherian ring $A$ is regular if it is reduced and this is immediately implied by $K_1$-regularity.
 We proceed with the inductive step for $d>0$.
 By the above observation we can assume that $A$ is local.